margaretmf/margaretmf.github.io/blog.md

 <img class="picture" src="texting_network_analysis.jpg">

-Later in basketball season, I hope possibly to do more work with networkx to understand basketball teams (See [NFL-Social-Network-Analysis]( https://github.com/Mooseburger1/NFL-Social-Network-Analysis), the source of inspiration).
+Later in basketball season, I hope to do more work with networkx to understand basketball teams (See [NFL-Social-Network-Analysis]( https://github.com/Mooseburger1/NFL-Social-Network-Analysis), the source of inspiration).

 <br>